alexarmstrongvi/AmesHouseRegression/README.md

 # Overview

 This collection of notebooks shows the building of a regression model to predict the sale price of houses in Ames, Iowa.
-The goal of this project has been to further my experience with the python tools used in
+The goal of this project has been to deepen my experience with the python tools used in
 * Handling numerical, discrete, ordinal, and categorical data types
   * Correlation measures between all data type combinations
   * Imputation of missing values